-- Newton did not write the final version of the hymn as it appears in most hymnbooks today: "When we've been here ten thousand years, Bright shining as the sun, We've no less days to sing God's praise Than when we'd first begun."
+- Newton did not write the final verse of the hymn as it appears in most hymnbooks today: "When we've been here ten thousand years, Bright shining as the sun, We've no less days to sing God's praise Than when we'd first begun."
 This verse was added to a version of "Amazing Grace" by Harriet Beecher Stowe, in her novel “Uncle Tom's Cabin”.
 This last verse is attributed to John P. Rees.

 - The now familiar and traditional melody of the hymn was not composed by Newton.
 A number of different melodies were used at first.
-The melody we now use is believed to be Scottish or Irish in origin; possibly a bagpipe tune.
+The melody we now use (entitled New Britain) is believed to be Scottish or Irish in origin; possibly a bagpipe tune.
 The hymn is frequently performed on bagpipes and has become associated with that instrument.